Achomi people: Music and dance

-The people of Irahistan are known for their famous handkerchief dance, known as (Dastmal Bazi), also known as "Se Pah" (سِه پا) where mostly the men dance, the Bastaki variation being the most common, even in Dubai, and is similar to Bakhtiari dance, however, Lamerdi women have their own dance.
+The people of Irahistan are known for their famous handkerchief dance, known as (Dastmal Bazi), also known as "Se Pah" (سِه پا) where mostly the men dance, the Bastaki variation being the most common, even in Dubai, and is similar to the Bakhtiari "Se Pah" dance, however, one exception is Lamerdis where the women dance.
 In an addition to that, the stick dance (Tarka bazi or Chob Bazi) is also common.
 These dances are also popular among the Turks and Lurs in western Iran, though each ethnic group has its unique way of performing them.
 Additionally, certain musical instruments are renowned in the region, such as the reed (Nay), bagpipe (Haban), tambourine (Daf), and lute (Oud).
 The Daf holds a special role in ceremonies celebrating births or weddings.